CFL: 11th season

 Record: Tied the CFL record with eight forced fumbles in 2014

-Lemon played at Westlake High School in Maryland and as a senior in 2015 set a conference record with 21 sacks in a single season.
+Lemon played at Westlake High School in Maryland and as a senior in 2005, he set a conference record with 21 sacks in a single season.
 He also competed in basketball and track and field and was an honour-roll student.